 1. Hawkeye from Marvel Comics

 Clinton “Clint” Barton is an American hero and a skilled marksman who is a member of the Avengers: “Earth’s Mightiest Heroes”.
-In fact, he is so good with the bow, he practically can’t miss.
+He is so good with the bow, he practically can’t miss.
 While Hawkeye’s look evolved over the years in many different ways, his classic all-purple outfit with the purple mask is the one that the character is best known for in the comics.
 For obvious reasons, this weird purple outfit never had any hope of making it onto the big screen in the Marvel Cinematic Universe.

 2. Purple Power Ranger from Power Rangers